jetbrains-academy/Machine-Learning-101/Horror Trees/Decision Tree/task.md

    If not, the method returns the most frequently occurring class label.
 5. The `build` method returns `self`.

-At this stage, don't mind the rest of class methods – you will need to realize them in the next task.
+At this stage, don't mind the rest of class methods – you will need to implement them in the next task.

-To see the results of your code, add the following lines to `task.py` and launch it:
+To see the results of your code, add the following lines to `task.py` and run it:
 1. Required import:
  ```python
 from tree import DecisionTree